 Historically, the average CPA exam passing rates for each section have been around 50 percent.
-According to the AICPA, at least half of the candidates who take the exam each quarter fail their exam part.
+According to the AICPA, at least half of the CPA candidates who take the Certified Public Accountant exam each quarter fail their exam part.

 This isn’t an encouraging statistic by any means if you are looking to take the exam, but don’t give up.
 There’s hope!

-Let’s look at the CPA exam passing rate for all four sections of the CPA exam and shed some light on the trends!
+Let’s look at the passing rate for all four sections of the CPA exam and shed some light on the trends!

 Latest CPA Exam Pass Rate

 2016 / 2017 Pass Rates by Exam Section

 Here’s an overview of all the sections’ scoring for the last seven years.
 You can see that there have been some ups and downs, but the overall it has been pretty consistent.

 With the new 2017 exam changes and the updates to the Exam Blueprint, there’s bound to be a slight decrease in score release results over the next few quarters until CPA exam candidates get the hang of the new testing layout.

 Here’s a graph of the Audit exam passing rates for the last 7 years.